greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 Program Level: SAFe defines an Agile Release Train(ART) to program.
 The ART is the main instrument for value delivery at the program level which delivers a value stream for the organization[2].
 5 and 10 teams work together and synchronise their release boundaries and iteration boundaries[2][3].
 Every 5 iterations, a train delivers a Potentially Shippable Increment(PSI) and held a demo, inspect and adapt seminars and plan for the next PSI[2].
 In this level, new roles are defined.
 In the IT/PMI environments, the program manager may have more than one roles.
 If they have domain expertise, they can fill the product manager role.
 The product manager who defines and priorities the program backlog has content authority at this level.
 SAFe defines an artifact hierarchy of Epics-Features-User Stories.
 The program backlog is features prioritised list.
 Features can generate at the Program level or derive from Epics defined at the Portfolio level[2].
 The system architect has design authority at this level.
 He work with teams day by day to ensure the non-functional requirements are met.
 He also works with the enterprise architect to ensure there are enough architectural runway to support the upcoming user and business needs at the Portfolio level[2].
 The UX Designers provide UI design, UX guidelines and design elements for teams.
 The Release Train Engineering is the Uber-ScrumMaster.
 The Release Management Team is a cross-functional team that approves frequent releases of quality solution to customers[2].

 Team Level: This level works with traditional agile methods but the team meeting are synchronised.
 Define/Build/Test teams deliver working and the sprint is also fixed as two weeks[2].
 Scrum has many events, sprint planing, sprint review and sprint retrospective, SAFe also add an event called “release planning” meeting to synchronise teams after each five iterations[1].
 This meeting is essential for SAFe in order to reduce the coordination overhead between teams, conduct a common direction of all members, and reduce the risks[1].

-Program and Team Level are work together on the same value stream.

 #####Reference
 [1] R. Brenner and S. Wunder, “Scaled Agile Framework: Presentation and real world example,” in 2015 IEEE Eighth International Conference on Software Testing, Verification and Validation Workshops (ICSTW), 2015, pp. 1–2.